 Rod Penner was born in 1965 in Vancouver, British Columbia.
 He attended Kwantlen Polytechnic University in Canada from 1982-83 before receiving a Bachelor of Arts from ORU in Tulsa, Oklahoma in 1986.

 His first solo exhibition was at Kauffman Galleries in Houston, Texas.
 He has had solo exhibitions at such venues as O.K.
-Harris Works of Art in New York City and Amarillo Museum of Art in Texas.
-He is represented by Miles McEnery Gallery in New York.
+Harris Works of Art in New York City, Miles McEnery Gallery in New York City, and Amarillo Museum of Art in Texas.
+He is represented by Louis K. Meisel Gallery in New York.

 Recent group exhibitions include “Hyperrealism - 50 Years of Painting,” Kunsthal Rotterdam, Rotterdam, The Netherlands; “Photorealism.
 50 Years of Hyperrealistic Painting,” which traveled to Kumu Art Museum, Tallinn, Estonia, Musée d’Ixelles, Ixelles, Belgium, and Osthaus Museum Hagen, Hagen, Germany; “Differing Views: Rackstraw Downes, Richard Estes, Yvonne Jacquette, Andrew Lenaghan and Rod Penner,” George Adams Gallery, New York, NY; New Orleans Museum of Art, New Orleans, LA; “Hyperrealism 1967 – 2013,” Museo de Bellas Artes de Bilbao, Bilbao, Spain; and “Photorealism: 50 Years of Hyperrealistic Painting,” which traveled to Kunsthalle Tübingen, Tübingen, Germany; Museo Thyssen-Bornemisza, Madrid, Spain; Birmingham Museum and Art Gallery, Birmingham, England; and Musée d’Ixelles, Brussels, Belgium.